For practicalities on visiting Hormuz island and things to do in Hormuz, scroll to the end of this post.

 It is possible to see much of the island of Hormuz in just one day by car but this is definitely not the way to go.

-If you do camp; it is essential that you take all of your rubbish with you, this is a truly special place – do not trash it.
+If you camp; it is essential that you take all of your rubbish with you, this is a truly special place – do not trash it.

 Hormuz island gets unbelievably hot during midday; this is a good time to either hole up in some shade or to pop into town to eat lunch; I only ever found one place called “Sofre khune Khale”, along the seafront, that serves food.
 In 2018, we found several other places serving food.

 Ideally, the best time to visit Hormuz is in winter.